 November 2016: Staff from the UN Human Rights Office visit Laos and request to meet with the investigation team.
 Their request is denied.
 This is the first known action taken within Laos since Canada and the EU raised Sombath’s disappearance at the 2015 Roundtable one year prior.

-30 August 2017: In an Lao Language interview with RFA, Ng Shui Meng reports she requested a meeting with Lao authorities through the Singaporean embassy some two months prior, but did not receive any response.
+30 August 2017: In a Lao Language interview with RFA, Ng Shui Meng reports she requested a meeting with Lao authorities through the Singaporean embassy some two months prior, but did not receive any response.

-To date: While calls for a new, more thorough, and/or independent investigation have continued from various international organisations, since mid-2013, there has been no evidence of Sombath’s disappearance being pursued within Laos as either a criminal or civil case.
+To date: While calls for a new, more thorough, and/or independent investigation have continued from various international organisations, there has been no evidence since mid-2013, of Sombath’s disappearance being pursued within Laos as either a criminal or civil case.